 The CDC outlines three transmission-based precautions to help stop the spread of various pathogens: contact, droplet, and airborne.
 A pathogen is an agent that causes a disease, and different pathogens use different methods to spread.
 Surgical masks are a key protective measure in droplet precautions and airborne precautions.
 In fact, surgical masks prevent the spreading of infections such as influenza, pneumonia, and meningitis.
 In what the CDC terms “source control”, they outline that the infected individual should wear a mask to help prevent transmission.

 Essentially, viruses and bacteria, like those previously listed, spread through respiratory droplets.
-These respiratory droplets are generated when a person is coughing, sneezing, or talking.
+These respiratory droplets are generated when a person coughs, sneezes, or talks.
 That’s right, even just by talking!
 If infected, the pathogen can travel through your respiratory droplets.
 Respiratory droplets can be transmitted or contaminate surfaces.
 So, in the context of the COVID-19 pandemic, you may be an unaware vector of the disease, and wearing a mask helps you keep your droplets to yourself when interacting with others.

 They protect you from infected individuals!